Co-Founder, Chief Creative Officer

 SVP, Production and VFX

-Before joining Spire, David Smith was a VFX Supervisor at Sony Pictures Imageworks, most recently supervising "The Emoji Movie" for Sony Pictures Animation and "Storks" for Warner Animation Group.
+Before joining Spire, David Smith was a VFX Supervisor at Sony Pictures Imageworks, most recently supervising Glen Keane’s Academy Award Nominated "Over The Moon" for Netflix as well as the animated features "The Emoji Movie" for Sony Pictures Animation and "Storks" for Warner Animation Group.

 Smith also served as digital effects supervisor on "The Amazing Spider-man" and "The Amazing Spider-man 2," directed by Marc Webb.